 But ultimately, this was Conway Twitty in his prime.
 "You've Never Been This Far Before" was going to hit No. 1 on the charts, with or without the stations that banned it.
 Of course, there's always the possibility that listeners wanted to hear it even more after the kerfuffle.

-It's a real phenomena -- just look at what happened with Little Big Town's "Girl Crush."
+It's a real phenomenon -- just look at what happened with Little Big Town's "Girl Crush."

 Interestingly enough, Canadian artist Carroll Baker released her version of the song called "I've Never Been This Far Before."
 There was notably less controversy this time around.
 It reached No. 1 in Canada in May 1975, and the pair performed a fantastic duet of the tune in 1978.